Chickens, agroforestry and cover crops - an ideal system

-As part of the review of our organic standards, we spoke to organic poultry farmer, Al Bryer, about why he ranges his hens in an orchard and the impact it has on their welfare.
+Organic poultry farmer Al Bryer tells us why he ranges his hens in an orchard and what the impact is on their welfare.

 Why have you chosen to run your hens in an orchard?